How to install the Microsoft Windows operating system

 Once you have updated the boot order, you can begin the Windows installation process.

-- Place the Windows installation disc in the CD/DVD drive or USB thumb drive into the back of the computer.
+- Place the Windows disc in the CD/DVD drive or USB thumb drive into the back of the computer.

 - Turn on or restart the computer.
 As the computer is starting up, it should see the installation disc or drive and show a message similar to Press any key to boot from CD.
-Press any key on the keyboard to have the computer boot from the installation disc or drive.
+Press any key on the keyboard to have the computer boot from the Windows disc or drive.

 - You may be asked if you want to erase all contents on the hard drive, then install Windows.
 It is recommended that you choose this option, as it will also properly format the hard drive to allow the Windows operating system to be installed.